TrickyCat/trickycat.github.io/_posts/2025-04-12-book-review-sarcar-task-programming-in-csharp-2025.md

 ![Book Cover: Vaskaran Sarcar - Task Programming in C# and .NET: Modern Day Foundation for Asynchronous Programming [2025]](/content/img/2025-04-12-book-review-sarcar-task-programming-in-csharp-2025/sarcar-task-prog-csharp-2025.webp)

-This book caught my attention due to its freshness (released just around a month ago), light topic, and size (I expected to some condensed wisdom / recipes / good refreshers), so I decided to give it a try.
+This book caught my attention due to its freshness (released just around a month ago), light topic, and size (I expected to see some condensed wisdom / recipes / good refreshers), so I decided to give it a try.

 Long story short: